OUR LAWYERS

 Email: hejaz@goushmarikan.com

-Hejaz is qualified as an Advocate and Solicitor of the Supreme Court of Singapore.
-He read law at the University of Nottingham.
+He is qualified as an Advocate and Solicitor of the Supreme Court of Singapore and read law at the University of Nottingham.

 Notable matters: